-Summary of St Louise: She was the foundress of the Daughters of Charity.
+Summary: St Louise was the foundress of the Daughters of Charity.
 Depressed after an unhappy marriage and the death of her husband, Louise found a new challenge when Vincent de Paul asked her to gather and train “country girls” in a mission to help the poor.

 Patrick Duffy tells her story.